fnordoglargh/BoardGameLeague/ABOUT.md

 * Multiple databases: Loading and saving to independent files.
 * Make result editing and deletion work.
+* Add some kind of indicator to explain the status of a result (new, edited, unchanged).

 ## Low Priority

+* Add a mechanism to translate this into an rtf to viwe it from inside the app.
 * Graphs for the calculated results.
 * Implement support for games without victory points.
 If you need a workaround it should be possible to use the winner checkbox and simply add 1 point for the winer and 0 for the looser.